 Hyperledger intends to advance the blockchain project by setting open standards collaboratively, so a network of businesses can agree on using one, decentralised public ledger.

-IBM, meanwhile, has launched its own blockchain-as-a-service – available to developers on the cloud so businesses can begin experimenting with use-cases with a fully configured blockchain available immediately.
+IBM, meanwhile, has launched its own blockchain-as-a-service – available to developers on the cloud so businesses can begin experimenting with use-cases with a fully configured blockchain out-of-the-box.
 (See also: Blockchain needs Linux-style open community to succeed in the enterprise, says IBM CTO)

-And that same Deloitte report highlights Ethereum – now available on the Microsoft Azure platform – which is a framework for supporting internet-of-things applications with transaction processing.
+And that same Deloitte report highlights Ethereum – now available on the Microsoft Azure platform – which is a framework for supporting internet of things applications with transaction processing, itself trading a cryptocurrency called Ether that has been second only to bitcoin in terms of value.

 IBM's Jerry Cuomo believes there are people out there who are fundamentally misunderstanding the best uses for the technology.